 Housing: How to find your home abroad

-Finding suitable housing abroad can be a challenge, but there are some strategies that can help you:
+Finding suitable housing abroad can be a challenge, but there are a few strategies, such as hiring a furniture storage service that can help you:

 - Research the different housing options in the country of destination.

 - Contact a trusted real estate agent